ANAS825/Lead-Discovery-System/README.md

 **🔚 API Endpoints**
-- "/" ---> for login page configuration
+- "/" ---> for login page configuration and user authentication
+- "/signup.html" ---> for new User
 - "/dashboard.html" ---> for dashboard page configuration
 - "/results.html" ----> For result page configuration
 - "/search" ---> Post enpoint for sending data into backend, database and trigger the N8N workflow